ydutertre/myvariolite/README.md

 rate along your flight path.
 This view can optionally include a detected thermal core to help keep within the thermal

-- a Log view, allowing to keep track of your last activities (unavailable during flight) including flight start and end times, maximum and minimum altitudes, etc.

 An option to auto-switch to and from the varioplot/thermal assistant view automa- tically (based on circling auto-detection) is available.